Back to all Articles

 Be positive about your age and experience.
 Use it to your advantage, but be mindful of how you approach the questions.
 Be sure to use contacts to open doors, give advice for your career move, or bounce ideas around for interview preparation.

-This article was originally published in the Business section of the Sunday Independent, June 18th, 2017.
-The original article can be found here
+This article was originally published in the Business section of the Sunday Independent on June 18th, 2017.
+View the original article - Experience, not age, is the factor that helps older candidates stand out in job interviews.

 Michelle Murphy - Director